neil-lindquist/linear-programming/docs/index.md

 ---

 This library is designed to solve linear programming problems from common lisp.
 It uses a basic DSL to describe the problems, and a basic implementation of the Simplex method to solve the system.
-See https://neil-lindquist.github.io/linear-programming/linear-problem-syntax for a description of the DSL.
+See the [DSL syntax reference](https://neil-lindquist.github.io/linear-programming/linear-problem-syntax) for a description.

 ## Installation
 If using Quicklisp, place the repository contents into `~/quicklisp/local-projects/linear-programming`.